ds-civic-data/Emergency_response_time/documents/proposal.md

 #### Source with citation
 #### Data structure / size

-The data contains 52,673 rows, each corresponding to a Portland tree.
+The data contains around 50,000 rows, each corresponding to a Portland tree.
 The columns correspond to different pieces of information about the tree's planting - date, location, species, etc.

 #### Observational unit